DrenSkywalker/react-welcome-onboard/README.md

 This hook contains two arguments:

-- **initial slide**: the initial slide shown in the slider, in our example the slider begins with the first slide - 1;
+- **initial slide**: the starting slide, in our example our slider begins with the first slide;
-- **total slides**: a number rapresenting the total slides of our slider, in our example our slider contains a total slides of 2.
+- **total slides**: maximum slides present in the slider, in our example our slider contains a total slides of 2.

-**useSlider** allows to use functions needed for the pagination component:
+**useSlider** allows the user to use variaous functions for pagination:

 - **incrementSlide** and **decrementSlide**: they work together and can be used within the given _Button_ component to switch slide;
 - **jumpToSlide**: works alone within the given _Bullets_ component.
 This functions allows you to jump on a specific slide by clicking on its bullet.